 I know not everyone will have the space for a large vegetable garden, but there are ways you can still grow veggies at home and reap a number of the rewards without needing a lot of space.
-Many of the smallest units or apartments would still be able to accommodate something small like in the link below:
+Many of the smallest units or apartments would still be able to accommodate a small raised garden bed or garden box.

 In boxes like this you can grow vegetables or herbs, all of which are super handy in the kitchen but you can also just grow flowers if you are wanting to add a little colour to your house and help feed a few bees along the way too.
 I'm very fortunate to have some large raised garden beds in my vegetable garden which allow me a lot of space to grow many different plants.
 Some of my favourite vegetables to grow are: